gluster/libgfapi-jni/readme.md

 - Create a glusterfs volume called *foo*

         gluster volume create foo 127.0.2.1:/var/tmp/foo
+        gluster volume start foo

-- Gluster requires that clients communicate from privileged source ports, so we need to execute the test with sudo
+- Gluster requires that clients communicate from privileged source ports, so we need to build and test with sudo.
+You also need to make sure that the gluster libs are on the LD_LIBRARY_PATH.

+        sudo bash
+        export LD_LIBRARY_PATH=${GLUSTER_PREFIX}/lib
-        sudo -E mvn -Plinux64 install
+        mvn -Pdownlaod -Plinux64 install

 - If successful, the test will have created a file called *bar* in the volume, and written *hello world* into it.